quweining518/FRMproject/README.md

    - Short-only (2)

 3. Monte Carlo model:
-   - Long-only (1) - gbm and normal
+   - Long-only (1) - gbm
-   - Short-only (2) - gbm and normal
+   - Short-only (2) - gbm

-Ongoing (estimate of delivery December 18th):
-1. Parametric model:
-   - Long only + put option (one stock one option)

-2. Historical model:
-   - Long only + put option (one stock one option)

-3. Monte Carlo model:
-   - Long only + put option (one stock one option)
+   - Long only + put option (one stock, one option with implied vol provided)